David N. May: Iowa Court of Appeals

 On May 2, 2019, Governor Kim Reynolds appointed May to the Iowa Court of Appeals to fill the vacancy left by the elevation of Christopher McDonald to the Iowa Supreme Court.
 May served as the co-chair of a committee to revise the Iowa Rules of Appellate Procedure.

 Iowa Supreme Court

 May was among five applicants who applied for a vacancy on the Supreme Court, and ultimately one of three finalists whose names were submitted to the governor.
 On July 27, 2022, Governor Kim Reynolds appointed May to the Iowa Supreme Court to fill the vacancy left by the retirement of Justice Brent R. Appel.
 May is Reynolds' fifth appointment to the supreme court.
 With May's appointment, all seven supreme court justices have been appointed by Republican governors.

 Personal life

-May is a former member of the International Defensive Pistol Association and the National Rifle Association.
+May is a former member of the International Defensive Pistol Association and the National Rifle Association of America.
 He resides in Polk City, Iowa.